Overview

-Ageing research has made significant progress over recent years, highlighting several hallmarks that are considered to contribute to the ageing process.
+Many groups, including ours, have identified several hallmarks that are considered to contribute to the ageing process.
 Autophagy, a process of cellular recycling, is implicated in most of these ageing hallmarks.
 Autophagy declines with age and induction of autophagy has been shown to improve age-associated changes.
 This makes autophagy a promising therapeutic target.
 Unfortunately, there are only a handful of autophagy-inducing-drugs that have been shown to reverse ageing.
-These molecules have safety issue, which limit their use and make it essential to discover safer and more effective drugs.
-Recently, we found that a pathway controlling autophagy, called the TFEB pathway, is often dysregulated in age and crucial for the prevention of cellular ageing.
-Re-establishing TFEB expression in aged cells through therapeutic approaches can restore cellular functions and rejuvenate the cells.
-In our lab, we aim is to develop a drug enhancing the TFEB pathway to allieviate age-related molecular dysfunctions.
-This approach may hold the key to improve a broad range of age-associated morbidities and promote a 'healthier' aging.
+Since these molecules have safety issues, it is essential to discover safer and more effective drugs.
+Recently, we found that the TFEB pathway, which controls autophagy, is often dysregulated in age, and is crucial for the prevention of cellular ageing.
+Re-establishing TFEB expression in aged cells through therapeutic approaches can rejuvenate cellular functions.
+In our lab, we aim to understand TFEB regulation with age, and to identify drugs that enhance both TFEB and other autophagy pathways.
+In this way, we hope to alleviate the molecular dysfunctions that occur in the ageing of the musculoskeletal and immune systems, both of which rely on autophagy.

 Collaborators